cherryu3u/hello-world/README.md

 # hello-world
-first repository to get started
+first repository to get started.
 About to start Github the first time.
 Still exploring...